 Shop at the markets

-There are lots of markets in Toronto, from the more well known like Kensignton Market and St. Lawrence Market, to the smaller farmers markets that are sprinkled in different neighbourhoods around the city.
+There are lots of markets in Toronto, from the more well known like Kensington Market and St. Lawrence Market to the smaller farmers’ markets that are sprinkled in different neighbourhoods around the city.
 Check out this great list of some of the best in the city.
-Also, for anyone on a budget, these are great places to get some good food, and groceries!
+Also, for anyone on a budget, these are great places to get some good food and groceries!

 Set sail around Toronto harbour

 A more expensive option of things to do in Toronto in the summer, but one that will be completely worth it.
 Nothing beats being on the water, especially when you have a nice view of the city while you’re doing it.
 It’s not very often you get to mix the two and there are several options for you to do this.
-From the tall ships, to sailboats, to cruise boats, all ranging in prices and multiple companies that will bring you out on the water.
+From tall ships to sailboats, to cruise boats, all range in price and multiple companies will bring you out on the water.
 If you’re lucky, you can even stumble across some good deals on Groupon for this.

 Experience a different culture at a festival

 Toronto has a million festivals in the summer.
 I mean, we hibernate in the winter, so the minute the weather gets warm, it’s time to celebrate!
 Although there is basically a festival or event every weekend, some of the notable and most unique ones are the different cultural festivals.
 Caribana brings in over 1 million visitors every summer, The Festival of India is a weekend event that brings together every Indian tradition you can imagine, and Taste of the Danforth is a Greek festival happening in the Greek neighbourhood of the city and is known for being one of the best food festivals of the summer.
 All these festivals (plus there are many more) give a real authentic taste of these cultures and the multiculturalism in Toronto!